thofisch/doc-api/docs/representations.md

      This is especially important if there are dependencies within the program on that record existing.

     Instead, the correct status code to use would have been 400 to indicate a "Bad Request."
     By using the correct status codes, developers can quickly see what is happening with the application and do a "quick check" for errors without having to rely on the body's response.
     You can find a full list of status codes in the [HTTP/1.1 RFC](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html), but just for a quick reference, here are some of the most commonly used Status Codes for RESTful APIs:
-    200	Ok
-    201	Created
-    304	Not Modified
-    400	Bad Request
-    401	Not Authorized
-    403	Forbidden
-    404	Page/ Resource Not Found
-    405	Method Not Allowed
-    415	Unsupported Media Type
-    500	Internal Server Error
-    Of course, if you feel like being really creative, you can always take advantage of status code:
-    418	I'm a Teapot
-    It's important to note that Twitter's famed 420 status code – Enhance Your Calm, is not really a standardized response, and you should probably just stick to status code 429 for too many requests instead.

     ### MUST: Use Specific HTTP Status Codes